dresdner353/jbhasd/QUICKSTART.md

 If device contact is lost >= 30 seconds, the URL is removed from the set of discovered URLs.

 Webserver:
-When the main console page is accesses (IP:8080) the script iterates the dictionary of discovered devices and generates a list of zones.
+When the main console page is accessed (IP:8080) the script iterates the dictionary of discovered devices and generates a list of zones.
 For each zone, it then rescans the discovered devices and organises all controls and sensors into a set per zone.
-The end result is that we render a widget on the web page per zone with all switches and sensors for that zone in the one place.
+The end result is that we render a widget on the web page per zone.
+Each zone widget shows all switches and sensors for that zone.

 So this is our dashboard.
 The approach to organising controls/sensors per zone is probably the most logical way to do this as we deploy with zone names like Livingroom, Kitchen and then place as many devices as required in a given zone.
-The control and sensor naming can then be as specific as required to put sense on the whole thing onces rendered as a single widget per zone.
+The control and sensor naming can then be as specific as required to put sense on the whole thing once rendered as a single widget per zone.

 The dashboard is all generated code, CSS-based and templated.
-There is also jquery and Javascript code being generated to make the click and refresh magic to its thing.
+There is also jquery and Javascript code being generated to make the click and refresh magic do its thing.

-If you click on a dashboard switch to toggle, javascript code reacts to an onclick() event and issues a background GET passing the device name, switch name and desired state to the webserver.
+If you click on a dashboard switch to toggle state, javascript code reacts to an onclick() event and issues a background GET passing the device name, switch name and desired state to the webserver.
 When the webserver detects the presence of these paramaters, it looks up the device to get its URL and then issues a GET request to the actual device performing the desired on/off action.
 It captures the JSON response from the device and updates its register of JSON details.